The best source of information about the LSAT can be found on the Law School Admission Counsel’s website here

 WHAT CAN I DO TO PREPARE FOR THE LSAT?

 Start taking timed practice tests once a week.
-Figure out and comprehend why your wrong answers were wrong.
+Figure out why your wrong answers were wrong.
 Take the practice tests using a pencil, sitting at a little desk in order to simulate actual test conditions.
 Better yet, take the practice test in a library where people may be coughing and a cell phone may accidentally go off.

 Form a reliable group to take turns proctoring/administering timed practice tests on a regular basis.
 Do this in a classroom.
 For a YouTube vido that will keep time for you go to https://www.youtube.com/watch?v=kIz1yd5r8nU.
 The video has information about a timing app for your smart phone.